How Do I Schedule a COVID-19 Vaccine Appointment?

 Which vaccine will I get?
 Can I choose?

-The FDA and CDC have approved the Pfizer vaccine for emergency use in those 5 to 15, and fully approved it for those 16+.
-The Moderna and Johnson & Johnson vaccines are authorized for emergency use for those 18 and older in the United States.
+The FDA and CDC have approved the Pfizer and Moderna vaccines for emergency use in those ages 6 months and up.
+The Pfizer vaccine is fully approved it for those 16+.
+The Moderna vaccine is fully approved for those 18 and older, and the Johnson & Johnson vaccine is authorized for emergency use for those 18 and older.

 When you complete your first vaccination appointment, your second dose appointment will be scheduled for you.
-If you’ve received the Pfizer vaccine, your next appointment will be three weeks from your first appointment.
-If you’ve received the Moderna vaccine, your appointment will be four weeks from your first appointment.
+Because we are only offering the Pfizer vaccine, your next appointment will be three weeks from your first appointment.
 If you need to change your appointment, you can do so via MyChart or by calling 216.444.2538.
 If you don't have MyChart, you can schedule your second dose by phone when you make your first appointment.

 Can I bring a caregiver to my appointment?